 How We Are Funded

-YMCA funding is generated from membership and program fees, individual and corporate donors, foundations and grants, and the United Way of Knox County.
+YMCA funding is generated from membership and program fees, individual and corporate donors, foundations and grants.
 The Annual Support Campaign raises money for financial assistance to ensure that no one is turned away for lack of funds in an atmosphere of inclusion and support.

 The Knox County YMCA is a nonprofit organization governed by a volunteer Board.
 The YMCA Board is a governance body and the YMCA is managed and operated by a management team.